Thomas D'Arcy McGee

 Thomas D'Arcy McGee (13 April 1825 – 7 April 1868) was an Irish-Canadian politician, Catholic spokesman, journalist, poet, and a Father of Canadian Confederation.
 The young McGee was an Irish Catholic who opposed British rule in Ireland, and was part of the Young Ireland attempts to overthrow British rule and create an independent Irish Republic.
 He escaped arrest and fled to the United States in 1848, after which some of his political positions reversed.
 He remained ardently Catholic, but his Irish nationalism moderated.
 He became disgusted with American republicanism, Anti-Catholicism, and classical liberalism.
 McGee became intensely monarchistic in his political beliefs and in his religious support for the embattled Pope Pius IX.

 He moved to the Province of Canada in 1857 and worked hard to convince fellow Irish Canadians to cooperate with Canadian Protestants in forming a self-governing Canada within the British Empire.
 His passion for Confederation garnered him the title: 'Canada's first nationalist'.
 McGee also vocally denounced the activities of the Fenian Brotherhood, a paramilitary secret society of exiled Irish Republicans who resembled his younger self politically, in Ireland, Canada, and the United States.
 McGee succeeded in helping achieve Confederation in 1867.
-He was assassinated 1868.
+He was assassinated in 1868.
 Patrick J. Whelan, a member of the Fenian Brotherhood from Montreal, was convicted of McGee's murder and executed.